Monti calls for review of European regulations over Monte Paschi case

-ROME (Reuters) - Italian Prime Minister Mario Monti on Friday called for a full and rigorous investigation of the scandal at Banca Monte dei Paschi di Siena (BMPS.MI) and said the European regulatory system must be reviewed, but he said other Italian banks were not affected.
+ROME, Jan 25 (Reuters) - Italian Prime Minister Mario Monti on Friday called for a full and rigorous investigation of the scandal at Banca Monte dei Paschi di Siena and said the European regulatory system must be reviewed, but he said other Italian banks were not affected.

 But Monti, who is standing in an election next month, said his rivals in the centre-left Democratic Party would be affected by the scandal because of their historical links to the bank, joining other opponents of the left who are seizing on the crisis in a bitter election campaign.